-Key Points: MDPB survey farms were multi-generational, typically staying within a family for ≥3 generations and sometimes as long as 13 generations.
+Key Points: MDPB survey farms were multi-generational, typically staying within a family for \geq 3 generations and sometimes as long as 13 generations.
 Most MDPB survey farms have at least two generations living and/or working on the farm.
 Although about two-thirds of MDPB survey farmers reported planning to transfer their farm to the next generation, only about half of these farmers reported having a transfer plan.
-Only about 13% of the MDPB survey farmers reported having a written plan to transfer their farm to the next generation, which was much lower than the 2003 national average, 27% (Mishra et al. 2005).
+Only about 13% of the MDPB survey farm to the next generation, which was much lower than the 2003 national average, 27% (Mishra et al. 2005).